Passage Retrieval (CPR) implementation overview

 Note

-An optimal Passage Retrieval (CPR) implementation includes both a CPR model and a Semantic Encoder (SE) model.
-The same SE model can be used with multiple CPR models.
-For best results, both the CPR and SE models should be configured to use the same content.
-See CPR overview for information on how CPR and SE work together in the context of a user query to retrieve passages.
+A Passage Retrieval (CPR) implementation must include both a CPR model and a Semantic Encoder (SE) model.
+Both the CPR and SE models must be configured to use the same content.

 Step 2: Create a CPR model